-These are one of the rare fried recipes on our blog.
+This is a rare fried recipes on this blog.
 That being said, frying up the crab cakes is essential; without the heat of a skillet, they just won’t get the crispy exterior that we all love.
-We use butter to fry our crab cakes, but you can always use olive or coconut oil if need be.
+You can also broil crab cakes if you prefer not to fry.
+Just know that they won’t have the same golden-brown crunch that fried cakes do!
+We use butter to fry our crab cakes, but you can always use olive or coconut oil.

 Adapting our Easy Maryland Crab Cakes